StyraInc/rego-style-guide/style-guide.md

 undefined, unless of course, a `default` value has been provided.
 While saying `allow is undefined` or `allow is false` if encountering undefined in a rule is likely desirable, this doesn't hold true when working with "inverted" rules - i.e. rules like `deny` (as opposed to `allow`).
-Saying `deny is undefined` or `deny is false` if undefined is encountered, essentially means that any occurence of undefined (such as when attributes are missing in the input document) would lead to the `deny` rule not getting enforced.
+Saying `deny is undefined` or `deny is false` if undefined is encountered, essentially means that any occurrence of undefined (such as when attributes are missing in the input document) would lead to the `deny` rule not getting enforced.
 This is particularly common writing partial rules (i.e. rules that build [sets](https://www.openpolicyagent.org/docs/latest/policy-language/#generating-sets) or [objects](https://www.openpolicyagent.org/docs/latest/policy-language/#generating-objects)).